play icon for videos

 Dimension CSR Data ESG Data Can Sopact Sense help?

-Primary Focus Community programs, grants, volunteering, beneficiary outcomes Enterprise-wide metrics on environment, workforce, governance, supply chain ✔ Strong fit for CSR program evidence; complements ESG with stakeholder insights
+Primary Focus Community programs, grants, volunteering, beneficiary outcomes Enterprise-wide metrics on environment, workforce, governance, and supply chain ✔ Strong fit for CSR program evidence; complements ESG with stakeholder insights

 Data Sources Grant management tools, partner updates, surveys, PDFs HRIS, ERP, sustainability software, audit reports ✔ Ingests partner/beneficiary data; links outcomes to finance or HR data